 9 Best Steps to Request Workplace Accommodations:

 The following steps may make things easier to work.
-Accommodation is an utmost requirement to the one who truly needs and/deserves.
-However, before applying one should start with the knowledge of whether the need is considerably reasonable to the employer or not?
+Accommodation is the utmost requirement for the one who truly needs and/deserves.
+However, before applying one should start with the knowledge of whether the need is considered reasonable to the employer or not?